 When a cardholder looks at their bank statement, they should immediately recognize the purchase they made.
 Avoid using parent company names and shorthand that only makes sense to you.

-Example: your property name is “Madison Belle Hotel” and your business name is Belle Holding.
+Example: Your property name is “Madison Belle Hotel” and your business name is Belle Holding.
 In this case, the descriptor should be “MadisonBelle” not “BelleHolding” as it might be confusing for the cardholder.

-Make sure your payment and refund policies are clearly presented to customer – and that you can prove it
+Make sure your payment and refund policies are clearly presented to the customer – and that you can prove it

 Communicate with the customer